 1:1 mode - Single measurement unit and single client

-1:1 mode works with single measurement system and a single client.
+1:1 mode works with a single measurement unit and a single client.
 In this mode, there are two types of operation: full remote control and data view only.
 In full remote control, the client computer acts like a master of the measurement system.
-When controlling client changes to the setup screen, the measurement system also changes the setup screen.
+When the master client changes to the setup screen, the measurement unit also changes the setup screen.

-However, in the “view only” mode, the measurement system acquires data, while the client computer can connect to it and view the “live” data … But it can’t control the measuring system.
+However, in the “view only” mode, the measurement unit acquires data, while the client computer can connect to it and view the “live” data, but it can’t control the measurement unit.
 A “view client” can look, but not touch.

 x:1 mode - Multiple measurement units and single client

-Multiple measurement systems and single client are used in the case of distributed measurements or too high acquisition rates to be managed by a single measurement unit.
-The measurement systems have to be synchronized either with hardware clock (one unit is the clock master, the others are slaves) or with the external clock source that is either IRIG or GPS.
+Multiple measurement units and a single client are used in the case of distributed measurements or too high acquisition rates to be managed by a single measurement unit.
+The measurement units have to be synchronized either with hardware clock (one unit is the clock master, the others are slaves) or with the external clock source that is either IRIG or GPS.

-All measurement systems have to run with the same acquisition rate, in this case, only one connection option is possible - the client is always the master.
+All measurement units can run with different acquisition rates, in this case, only one connection option is possible - the client is always the master.
 It starts and stops the measurement on all units in the measurement network.
-At any time, the client has access to view mode - but only to one measurement system (one-to-one connection like in single measurement system & single client configuration).
+At any time, the client has access to view mode - but only to one measurement system (one-to-one connection like in a single measurement system & single client configuration).
 Additional view devices are possible, but they can access only a single measurement system.

 1:x mode - Single measurement unit and multiple clients

-The third network configuration is to have a single measurement system controlled by one ‘master’ client and additional ‘view’ clients.
+The third network configuration is to have a single measurement unit controlled by one ‘master’ client and additional ‘view’ clients.
 The master client is able to change the measurement system setup, storing strategy, start and stop measurements, and much more.
-The view clients are only allowed to take a few channels from the measurement unit (up to the bandwidth limitation) and view and store the data on their local hard disk.
+The view clients are only allowed to receive data from selected channels from the measurement unit (up to the bandwidth limitation) and view and store the data on their local hard disk.